bytefish/bytefish.de/blog/excel_xml_export.md

 delimiters?
 What about newlines in the header row?
 How can we make sure cells have the correct data type?
 Is anything validated?
 Oh dear.

-I find XML Maps a simple way to avoid most of this and it's something I seldomly see examples for it.
+I think XML Maps are a simple way to avoid most of this and it's something I seldomly see examples for.

 Let's change this.

-## Defining XML Maps and Exporting XML ##
+## Defining XML Maps ##

 Imagine we have the following Excel Sheet with a list of people: